cobaltlicker91/this-is-a-repository-name/README.txt

 # this-is-a-repository-name
-hi yes you can take my handsome code ❤️
+hello yes you can take whatever you want no credit needed if it doesn't work i am not legally responsible for any damages caused